Problems

 Two goblins, Krok and Grok, are playing a game with a pile of gold.
 Each goblin can take any positive number of coins no larger than \(9\) from the pile.
 They take moves one after another.
 There are \(3333\) coins in total, the goblin who takes the last coin wins.
 Who will win, if Krok goes first?

-There are all the numbers from \(1\) to \(2020\) written on the board.
-Karen and Leon are playing a game where they pick a number off the board and wipe it, together with all of its divisors.
-Leon goes first - prove that Karen always loses.
+The numbers from \(1\) to \(2025\) are written on a board.
+Karen and Leon are playing a game where they pick a number on the board and wipe it, together with all of its divisors.
+Leon goes first.
+Show that he has a winning strategy.

 Katie and Juan played chess for some time and they got bored - Katie was winning all the time.
 She decided to make the game easier for Juan and changed the rules a bit.
 Now, each player makes two usual chess moves at once, and then the other player does the same.
 (Rules for checks and check-mates are modified accordingly).
 In the new game, Juan will start first.
 Show that Katie definitely does not have a winning strategy.

 Two players are emptying two drawers full of socks.
 One drawer has 20 socks and the other has 34 socks.
 Each player can take any number of socks from one drawer.
-A player who can’t make a move loses.
-Who will win, the first or the second player?
+The player who can’t make a move loses.
+Assuming the players make no mistakes, will the first or the second player win?

 Tommy and Claire are going to get some number of game tokens tomorrow.
 They are planning to play a game: each player can take \(1,4\) or \(5\) tokens from the total.
 The person who can’t take any more loses.
 Claire will start.
 They don’t know how many tokens they will get.
-They might get a number between \(1\) and \(2020\).
-In how many cases Claire will win?
+They might get a number between \(1\) and \(2025\).
+In how many cases Claire will have a winning strategy?

-Fred and Johnny have a number \(1000\) written on the board.
-In their turn, a player wipes out a number currently on the board and replaces it with either a number \(1\) smaller, or half of the number on the board (rounded down).
-A player that writes \(0\) on the board wins.
-Johnny starts, who will win?
+Fred and Johnny have the number \(1000\) written on a board.
+Players take turn to wipe out the number currently on the board and replace it with either a number \(1\) smaller, or half of the number on the board (rounded down).
+The player that writes \(0\) on the board wins.
+Johnny starts, who has the winning strategy?